What is JPEG Format

 How to compress JPEG to 200 KB?

-If you want to compress your images to a certain size, select the “Specific File Size” option in the export settings.
+If you want to reduce your files to a certain size, select the “Specific File Size” option in the export settings.
 Then, enter the number of kilobytes that you want your images to be after the compression is done.

-You can install image editing software to compress images on a Mac or any other computer.
-However, this process can be a lot simpler if you choose to use our online app instead.
-With Watermarkly, you will be able to compress your images effortlessly and within just a few minutes.
+You can install image editing software to reduce JPEG file size on a Mac or any other computer.
+However, this process can be a lot simpler if you choose to use our online JPEG compressor instead.
+With Watermarkly, you will be able to compress your JPEG images effortlessly and within just a few minutes.
 What’s more is that the results will be just as great as if you used professional image editing software.
-Our app will produce compressed images of excellent quality, even if you pick maximum compression.
+Watermarkly app will produce compressed images of excellent quality, even if you pick maximum compression.

-How to compress a photo without losing quality?
+How to compress JPEG photos without losing quality?

-This can be achieved with our online app, Watermarkly, which we’ve told you all about in this article.
-If you want your images to look just as great as the originals, select the “Better Quality” option.
+This can be achieved with our online JPEG size reducer, Watermarkly, which we’ve told you all about in this article.
+If you want your JPEG images to look just as great as the originals, select the “Better Quality” option.
 Our app will preserve the quality as much as possible.

-How can I reduce the size of a JPG file on my phone?
+How can I reduce the size of a JPEG file on my phone?

-If you want to reduce the size of an image using your smartphone, you don't have to search for apps in the Play Market or App Store and install them.
+If you want to reduce the size of a JPEG file using your smartphone, you don't have to search for apps in the Play Market or App Store and install them.
 If you don’t have a lot of space on your phone, you won’t have to clean it up.
-Because with our web-based app, Watermarkly, you just open our website in your mobile browser and get to work.
+Because with our web-based JPEG compressor, Watermarkly, you just open our website in your mobile browser and get to work.
 Our website has a mobile version that looks just like the desktop one and offers the same set of tools and features.
-You can import files from your device or cloud storages, compress photos, add watermarks, crop images, and more.
+You can import files from your device or cloud storages, compress JPEG photos, add watermarks, crop images, and more.

-How can I reduce the size of a photo to upload to a website?
+How can I reduce the size of a JPEG photo to upload to a website?

-You can use Watermarkly’s online JPG Compressor.
+You can use Watermarkly’s online JPEG size reducer.
 The entire process will take you mere minutes.
-You simply upload your photo, select the desired quality, wait until the compression process is over and download your compressed copies.
+You simply upload your photo, select the desired quality, wait until the JPEG compression process is over and download your compressed copies.